Skip to main content

 “Educators must be culturally responsive to adapt and diversify their instruction to address student learning needs,” Tanguay said.
 “Additionally, with the increase in English Language Learners, the use of technology can assist educators to meet this varied learning needs better, while maintaining an inclusive classroom learning environment.”

-Pursuing a master's program also gives you the possibility of selecting a concentration to specialize in that could give you additional insights, such as how to teach online.
+Pursuing a master's program also gives you the possibility of selecting a concentration to specialize in that could give you additional insights, such as teaching online.

 Perhaps most importantly, you can put the ideas and theories you’re learning into practice in your own classroom and document the results, taking the opportunity to lead the development of your own curriculum.